 NRC was registered in Moldova in April 2022.
-The NRC Country Office is located in Chișinău and also covers Romania.
-Since the onset of the conflict, NRC has provided humanitarian assistance in Moldova mostly through partners, but also directly.
-NRC prioritises a partner-led response that builds on the capacity of local civil society actors to deliver programmes and work to support national authorities.
-NRC has currently established partnerships with NGOs in Moldova covering ICLA, protection, UDOC, education, youth, WASH, and shelter.
+Our country office is in Chișinău.
+We implement both directly and through our partners.
+Our approach prioritises a partner-led response that builds on the capacity of local civil society actors to deliver programmes and work to support national authorities.

 Emergency response: We are meeting people’s urgent needs with water and sanitation, shelter, and cash assistance support.
 Our frontline response has included hygiene and winterisation kit distributions for refugees and targeted vulnerable groups such as those in refugee accommodation centres (RACs), Roma groups, and vulnerable host community households.

 Information, counselling and legal assistance (ICLA): We provide legal counselling and information to help people obtain essential documents that allow them to access services.
 Our counselling covers legal identity, legal stay, employment laws and procedures, housing, land and property, and the rules and regulations that govern access to essential services.

 Protection from violence: NRC supports community engagement and participation to ensure displacement-affected people can access services on the ground.
 We work through partners and in designated community spaces to ensure information, referral mechanisms, service mapping and social cohesion activities are in place.
 Our community centre in Chisinau and soon-to-open facility in Ocnita are focal points for referrals, outreach, coordination and community engagement.